A GDE wholesaler must meet the following eligibility criteria:

 - The company is not disqualified from being a GDE wholesaler for any of the reasons listed in 623.1.

 Approval of a GDE wholesaler is subject to the discretion of the Postal Service.
 If the Postal Service rejects a company’s request to participate in the GDE Wholesaler Program, the Postal Service’s manager of Global Direct Entry will notify that company by e-mail that the request is not approved.
-A wholesaler who receives such notification may, within 7 days of receiving such notification, submit an appeal by e-mail to the Postal Service’s executive director of Global Business Management at firstname.lastname@example.org.
-The decision of the Postal Service’s executive director of Global Business Management concerning the appeal is administratively final.
+A wholesaler who receives such notification may, within 7 days of receiving such notification, submit an appeal by e-mail to the Postal Service’s director of International Sales at email@example.com.
+The decision of the Postal Service’s director of International Sales concerning the appeal is administratively final.

 Each GDE wholesaler will be qualified for a period of 1 year.
 At the end of that 1-year period, the GDE wholesaler must submit another letter of request to the Postal Service’s manager of Global Direct Entry in accordance with 622.2.